Cartographic propaganda: Classrooms

-M. Tomasik created the "Pictorial Map of European Russia", which was published in Warsaw in 1896 and 1903, provoked an image of Utopia in Russia.
-The map was intended for display in Polish schools and was meant to appeal directly to the emotions of teachers and through them to those they taught.
+M. Tomasik created the "Pictorial Map of European Russia" (which was published in Warsaw in 1896 and 1903) that provoked an image of Utopia in Russia.
+The map was intended for display in Polish schools and was meant to appeal directly to the emotions of teachers and (through them) to those they taught.
 The map illustrated Russia as a nation rich in natural resources and failed to mention the famine that occurred only five years earlier (1891-5) during which half a million people had died.
 The map also communicated the message of Russian unity; the nation's provinces were shown linked together by a new rail network and contributing to the nation's well-being.

 Border disputes

 The intentional misrepresentation of national boundaries by nations in border disputes is sometimes called "cartographic aggression".
-For instance, both China and India attempted to address the lack of treaties or agreed boundaries in the Sino-Indian border dispute by issuing official maps with displayed borders beyond what each nation controlled leading up to the 1962 Sino-Indian War.
+For instance, both China and India attempted to address the lack of treaties or agreed boundaries in the Sino-Indian border dispute by issuing official maps with displayed borders beyond what each nation controlled in the lead-up to the 1962 Sino-Indian War.

-Libyan maps were issued from around 1969 showing the Aozou Strip, then-contested with Chad, as part of Libya.
-The dispute which led to long-drawn desultory warfare between the two countries was later settled by the International Court of Justice in 1994 which awarded the entire area to Chad.
+Libyan maps were issued from around 1969 showing the Aouzou Strip, then-contested with Chad, as part of Libya.
+The dispute, which led to long-drawn desultory warfare between the two countries, was later settled by the International Court of Justice in 1994 which awarded the entire area to Chad.

-In the build-up to the Invasion of Kuwait, Iraqi maps were issued around 1990 that showed Kuwait as a province of Iraq.
+In the build-up to the invasion of Kuwait, Iraqi maps were issued around 1990 that showed Kuwait as a province of Iraq.

 In late 2012, China began issuing passports that displays a map showing Aksai Chin, parts of Arunachal Pradesh, and disputed sections of the disputed sections of the South China Sea as part of China.
 In response, immigration officials in India, Vietnam, and the Philippines reacted by enacting a policy of inserting their own forms and maps into the travel documents of Chinese visitors.